gobeyondidentity/developer-docs/docs/getting-started.md

 1. From the navigation bar, click **Applications**, then click **Create app**.
 2. Type a name for your new Application.
 3. Scroll to Redirect URIs, type `http://localhost:8083//api/auth/callback/beyondidentity`.
+4. Ensure "Token Endpoint Auth Method" is set to "Client Secret Basic".
-4. Click on the Authenticator Config tab, change the Configuration Type to `Embedded` and set the **Invoke URL** and **Trusted Origin** values to: `http://localhost:8083`.
+5. Click on the Authenticator Config tab, change the Configuration Type to `Embedded` and set the **Invoke URL** and **Trusted Origin** values to: `http://localhost:8083`.
-5. Click Submit to save your changes.
+6. Click Submit to save your changes.

 ### Complete your example application's configuration